sneha-balamurali/fpga/introduction/red_pitaya.md

   - This offers flexibility, parallelism, speed and prototyping without making new silicon.

 - **ARM Cortex-A9 processor:**
-  - The ARM Cortex-A9 inside the Zynq SoC is the CPU.
-[For more information go to Zynq 7000 SoC Technical Reference Manual (UG585)](https://docs.amd.com/r/en-US/ug585-zynq-7000-SoC-TRM/PS-PL-AXI-Interfaces).
+  - The ARM Cortex-A9 inside the Zynq SoC is the CPU. [^3]
   - It runs a lightweight Linux distribution (Red Pitaya OS), which makes the board programmable and user-friendly.
   - The CPU is responsible for tasks that are too slow, too complex, or too high-level for the FPGA:
     - File I/O: saving ADC data to the SD card, loading FPGA configurations, reading/writing logs.